rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 ## Useful links

-If you see this article by some apresentation, follow the apresentation deck [here](https://rmnobarradev.blob.core.windows.net/rmnobarradev/lighting-address.png)
+If you came across this article through a presentation, you can find the presentation deck [here](https://rmnobarradev.blob.core.windows.net/rmnobarradev/lighting-address.png)

 ## References